 37. Relieve Your Anxiety with the 4-7-8 Breathing Technique

 Invented by Dr. Andrew Weill, this breathing technique really works at reducing the physical symptoms caused by anxiety.

-Focus on the Present Moment
+38. Meditate on the Present Moment

 By the way, my favorite jigsaw puzzles come from this company.

-Zone out with (The Best of) Social Media
+40. Chill out with Supportive Social Media

-Social Media has a bad reputation for passing on rumors and causing envy and it’s frequently well deserved but it can also be used for good.
+Social Media has a bad reputation for making us all feel bad about ourselves and it’s frequently well deserved but it can also be used for good.
 Use Facebook to reach out friends you haven’t spoken to in a while or dip into Instagram to follow some of the best accounts for self-care.